revolalex/Maquette-To-Html/README.md

 # Maquette-To-Html

-I receive a pdf and my teacher ask me to make a maquette using "Figma", after that he ask me to make a  responsive website using pure css
+My teacher give me a pdf and ask me to make a maquette using "Figma", after that he ask me to make a responsive website using pure css.

 # Given PDF